ahvshim/PowerBI/README.md

 -   Monitor and analyze customer reviews regularly to identify trends and areas for improvement.
-This could involve using data analysis tools to identify common themes in customer feedback and using this information to make changes and improve the customer experience.\n
+This could involve using data analysis tools to identify common themes in customer feedback and using this information to make changes and improve the customer experience.

 -   Investigate the causes of undelivered orders.
 This could involve